3 Days in London: The Ultimate London Itinerary for First-Timers

 - Tate Modern: For modern art lovers

-- British Library: For one of the worlds greatest collections of literature
+- British Library: One of the world’s greatest collections of literature

 - Original Globe Theatre and Shakespeare’s Globe Theatre: The home of Shakespeare’s first plays